Dennis Trillo: 2006–2010: Kapuso leading man and music debut

-In 2005, in GMA Network fantasy series Encantadia, Trillo was cast as lead character in Etheria, where he portrayed the Sapirian prince, Raquim.
-Midway through the series, GMA Network management announced that Trillo would be pulled out from the said show to once again star in another fantasy-themed television series Majika, in the end Trillo was allowed to complete Etheria.
+In 2005, Trillo was cast as lead character in Etheria, where he portrayed the Sapirian prince, Raquim.
+Midway through the series, GMA announced that Trillo would be pulled from the show to once again star in another fantasy-themed television series Majika.
+In the end Trillo was allowed to complete Etheria.
 He also starred in the horror-suspense film Pamahiin and was included in the network's noontime show SOP as a co-host where he also played drums as part of the show's "Starband".

 Trillo released his self-titled debut album in 2007 under IndiMusic.
-It was in the same year when he made his fourth Lenten drama special for GMA Network under APT Entertainment entitled Unico Hijo.
+That same year, he made his fourth Lenten drama special for GMA Network under APT Entertainment entitled Unico Hijo.
 On August 21, 2007, he started taping for the fantasy series Zaido: Pulis Pangkalawakan with Aljur Abrenica and Marky Cielo.

 On April 27, 2008, five thousand spectators witnessed the Battle of Mactan play, with Trillo playing Ferdinand Magellan at the Mactan, Cebu Shrine.
-The same year, Trillo joined the stellar cast of Magdusa Ka, an afternoon soap opera which later earned an International Emmy nomination the following year.
-Late 2008 when he starred in the comic-based superhero series Gagambino, playing as the main character.
-The following year after Gagambino, he starred into two more primetime dramas: Adik Sa'Yo and the 2009 remake of Darna.
+The same year, Trillo joined the cast of Magdusa Ka, an afternoon soap opera which later earned an International Emmy nomination.
+Trillo also starred in the comic-based superhero series Gagambino.
+After Gagambino, he starred in two more primetime dramas: Adik Sa'Yo and the 2009 remake of Darna.

-Trillo's hosting roles continued when he replaced Dingdong Dantes as a co-host in the new installment of StarStruck V in 2009.
+Trillo's hosting roles continued when he replaced Dingdong Dantes as a co-host in Season 5 of StarStruck in 2009.
 In 2010, he also began co-hosting the variety show, Party Pilipinas.
 He appeared in Sine Novela Presents: Gumapang Ka Sa Lusak opposite Jennylyn Mercado and portrayed Andrew Tantoco in the Philippine adaptation of the hit Korean series Endless Love.